Frequently asked questions

 - mortgage/home loan payments - to prevent loss of your home.

 All enquiries regarding applications for early release on these grounds should be directed to the Department of Human Services on 1300 131 060.
 An application form is also available from their website at www.humanservices.gov.au

 I’ve separated from my partner.
 What do I need to do?

 Super can be split for family law purposes.
 More information about family law can be found in the Family law and super splitting booklet under publications.

 What fees & charges do I need to pay?

 As a member of the PSS you do not pay any administration fees or member transaction costs.
 These costs are covered by your employer (or your former employer if you are a preserved benefit member).
 We deduct investment management costs from investment earnings before determining the fund earning rate.

-The rules governing the PSS are located under Your Scheme > How PSS Works > Legislation.
+The rules governing the PSS are located under legislation.

 PSS governing rules do not allow transition to retirement strategies in the scheme.